CGATOxford/CGATPipelines/doc/UsingPipelines.rst

 Some of the pipelines are associated with an automated report generator to display summary information as a set of nicely formatted html pages.
-In order to build the documentation, drop the appropriate :file:`conf.py` and :file:`sphinxreport.ini` configuration files into the :term:`working directory` and run the pipeline command:
+In order to build the documentation, drop the appropriate :file:`conf.py` and :file:`cgatreport.ini` configuration files into the :term:`working directory` and run the pipeline command:

    nice -19 pipeline_<name>.py make build_report